Circuit Fever Author - Rohit

 file.close() #close the file

-The size of the image is 256x256 pixels and each pixel requires 8 bit width.
-So we require BRAM of depth 65536 and width 8.
+In this example, the image is 256x256 pixels, and each pixel requires an 8-bit width.
+So, we require BRAM of depth 65536 and width 8.

 create BRAM for loading image

-After creation of BRAM with required width and depth, load the coe file generated form the above python code which contains the all pixel information.
-You can click on Other options of the BRAM wizard, click on browse button and load the coe file.
+After creating BRAM with the required width and depth, load the core file generated from the above Python code containing all the pixel information.
+You can click on Other options of the BRAM wizard, click the browse button, and load the coe file.

 load image file to BRAM